ibm-cloud-docs/log-analysis/agent/logdna_agent_updates.md

 {: #logdna_agent_updates_os_kube}

-When you configure a LogDNA agent by using the default OpenShift Kubernetes cluster configuration yaml file, auto updates of the LogDNA agent are enabled.
+When you configure a logging agent by using the default OpenShift Kubernetes cluster configuration yaml file, auto updates of the logging agent are enabled.

 The default yaml configuration is set as follows: